Th0rnike/tip-calculator-typescript/README.md

 We would like to express our gratitude to the following tools, platforms, and resources for their support during the development of the Tip Calculator project:

 - [BitCamp Reactor](https://reactor.bitcamp.ge/): BitCamp Reactor, a coding education platform, tasked us with designing the UI/UX for the Tip Calculator project using Figma.
 Their instructional video lectures provided essential insights for completing the task.
-- [Figma](https://www.figma.com/file/CELgSjSm9RGfClpFBWm7kp/tip-calculator-app?type=design&node-id=0-70&mode=design&t=AkJ0SIpsMiP9fyfM-0): Used for designing UI/UX prototypes for the Tip Calculator project.
+- [Figma]([https://www.figma.com/file/CELgSjSm9RGfClpFBWm7kp/tip-calculator-app?type=design&node-id=0-70&mode=design&t=AkJ0SIpsMiP9fyfM-0](https://www.figma.com/file/DN9n5Yoz8Z3XivGpjDUgxu/clock-app?type=design&node-id=0-52&mode=design&t=kFVenEfpknjqz2RA-0)): Used for designing UI/UX prototypes for the Tip Calculator project.
 - [ChatGPT](https://chat.openai.com/): Used for generating ideas and assistance during the development process.

 Thank you to BitCamp Reactor, Figma, and ChatGPT for their valuable contributions to the Tip Calculator project!

-# tip-calculator-typescript